Purchase Hand-Picked Shade Moss from Tn Nursery

 • Preparation of a moss bed is simple.
 Moss requires no digging, and it prefers it compacted poor-quality soil.
 Moss tolerates a wide-ranging variety of soils, even those with acidic pH ranges.

 • Moss is deficient in maintenance.
 It should never be mowed or raked.
 It requires no fertilizer.

 • Perhaps best of all, moss loves the shade.

 There are many varieties of moss, but the best way to select the right one is to consider the specific application.
 Among the most popular types of moss for the home garden are:

-• Cushion moss – Cushion moss forms ball-like structures or tufts that can be anywhere from one to two inches or up to three feet across.
-It is sometimes called white moss because of its tendency to appear silvery-white when dry, only to return to its rich green color when wet.
+• Cushion moss – Cushion moss forms ball-like structures or tufts anywhere from one to two inches or up to three feet across.
+It is sometimes called white moss because it appears silvery-white when dry, only to return to its rich green color.
 The ball appearance becomes quite dramatic when observed in mass plantings.

 Tips to help your moss lawn thrive

 Site preparation is the first step.
 Although little needs to be done to the soil, it is best to ensure all plant material is removed from where the moss will grow and then rake the area clean of debris.
 It’s preferable to purchase a native moss from your local nursery if possible.
 Typically, moss needs more water in the first four to six weeks until it is established, especially if planted in the warm summer months.
 Afterward, reduce watering, but always check the edges of the moss area as they tend to dry out.
 Weed as necessary.